 Don’t be surprised if you see military personnel causally strolling around with huge machine guns too.
 This is especially normally when you drive through the Sinai region.
-The military checkpoints are absolutely riddled with military personnel.
+The military checkpoints are absolutely idled with military personnel and guns.

 ^seems opposite from how every other country operates, but again this falls into the whole “no system” thing in Egypt.

 Don’t Drink the Tap Water & Listen for the *Click*